splinesreticulating/WellSaid/README.md

 ## Features

 - **Conversation Summaries**: Analyze your Messages app conversations with a partner from the last 1-24 hours
-- **Smart Reply Suggestions**: Get AI-generated reply options based on conversation context
+- **Smart Reply Suggestions**: Get AI-generated reply options (via OpenAI or a local Khoj server) based on conversation context
 - **Tone Selection**: Choose from five different tones for your replies:
   - Gentle
   - Honest